 Designing a kitchen extension

 Designing a kitchen extension is all about the detail, and for this you might need help: from an architect, a builder and, without doubt, a kitchen designer.
 But don't just think about looks – design your kitchen extension equally for functionality.
-There are lots of places where you can find inspiration and kitchen extension ideas from, we've included plenty below, and here's how to tackle kitchen extension design for the best results.
+There are lots of places where you can find inspiration and kitchen extension ideas and we've included plenty below, plus here's how to tackle kitchen extension design for the best results.